rya-sge/access-denied/_posts/2025-01-14-ethereum-nft-standard.md

     /// @notice provides burn authorization of the token id.
-    /// @dev unassigned tokenIds are invalid, and queries do throw
-    /// @param tokenId The identifier for a token. function burnAuth(uint256 tokenId) external view returns (BurnAuth);
+    /// @dev unassigned tokenIds are invalid, and queries do throw function burnAuth(uint256 tokenId) external view returns (BurnAuth);
 }
 ```